petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics.md

 ### Review Available Upgrade Paths

-Look up your current Liferay DXP/Portal version in this table to determine your installation upgrade path.
+Use the table below to determine your upgrade path, based on your version of Liferay.

 | Upgrade Path                                                                  | Description                                                  |
 | :---------------------------------------------------------------------------- | :----------------------------------------------------------- |
 | Liferay Portal 6.1+ &rarr; DXP 7.4                                            |                                                              |
 | Liferay Portal 5.x and 6.0.x &rarr; Liferay Portal 6.2 &rarr; Liferay DXP 7.4 | Support life ended for Liferay Portal 5.0, 5.1, 5.2, and 6.0 |

 If you're upgrading Liferay Portal to a new GA for the same minor version (for example, upgrading from 7.3 GA1 to GA2) and there are no data schema changes, you can start using the new GA immediately.
-If the schema changed, a startup message reports the new data schema version that you must [upgrade your database to](#executing-the-database-upgrade)--invoking an upgrade with a [Docker image](./upgrade-basics/upgrading-via-docker.md) is easiest.
+If the schema changed, a startup message reports the new data schema version that you must [upgrade your database to](#executing-the-database-upgrade)---invoking an upgrade with a [Docker image](./upgrade-basics/upgrading-via-docker.md) is easiest.

 If your path includes upgrading to Liferay Portal 6.2, follow the [Liferay Portal 6.2 upgrade instructions](https://help.liferay.com/hc/en-us/articles/360017903232-Upgrading-Liferay) first.